Skip to content

 Troubleshooting File Watcher jobs

 Problem: File Watcher triggered on wrong file Check: Is your wildcard pattern too broad?
 Did an old file match?
-Consider adding a date-specific element to the watch_file path.
+Did a temp file match?
+Use autorep -J FW_JOB -q to see the exact watch_file pattern.

 Problem: File Watcher didn't trigger at all Check: Is the current time within run_window?
-Is date_conditions set correctly?
+Is date_conditions set correctly (must be 1 if using start_times)?
 Is the file in the exact path specified (case-sensitive on Linux)?

 fw_troubleshoot.sh · BASH